wzaielamri/PauLie/docs/source/intro_tutorial.rst

 All these applications are to be added as functionalities of :code:`paulie` in the future.

 Finding an efficent way to transform the inital graph into a canonical graph is non-trivial.
-The current implementation in worst case has a exponential scaling in the number of generators, but we hope to improve it to a polynomial scaling.
+The current implementation in worst case has a exponential scaling in the number of independent generators, but we hope to improve it to a polynomial scaling.